 Enter your North Carolina tax withheld on Line 20a.
-If you are married and you file a joint return, enter your North Carolina withholding on Line 20a and your spouse's withholding on Line 20b.
+If you are married filing jointly, enter your North Carolina withholding on Line 20a and your spouse's withholding on Line 20b.
 Do not include any income tax withheld for a state other than North Carolina or any other tax amounts that were withheld.

-Important: Be sure to attach to your return Form 1099, Form W-2, or other statements verifying North Carolina tax withheld.
-It is not necessary to attach Forms 1099 on which no North Carolina income tax withheld is reported unless you are claiming a Bailey retirement deduction.
+Important: Be sure to attach to your return all wage and tax statements (W-2's), 1099s, and other statements on which N.C. income tax withholding amounts appear.
+It is not necessary to attach 1099s on which no North Carolina income tax withheld is reported unless you are claiming a Bailey retirement deduction.
 (See Form D-400 Schedule S, Part B, Line 10.)
-Wage and tax statements or 1099 statements generated by tax software programs cannot be used to verify North Carolina tax withholding.
+W-2's or 1099 statements generated by tax software programs cannot be used to verify North Carolina tax withholding.